hikari-ongaku/hikari-ongaku/docs/index.md

 Not sure what to do?
 Check out [Getting Started](getting_started/index.md) for examples on how to setup a bot!

+!!!
+WARNING
+    This voice handler will not be complete, until version **1.0**.
+Anything prior to it, may have massive breaking changes.

 ## Resources

  - [Hikari](https://hikari-py.dev/)